History of Sheds – Eastern Market Historic

 Inquiring visitors want to know...

 Shed 1 was located just south of the where Shed 2 stands today.
-Shed 1 was original built in 1892 then, almost 40 years laters it was torn-down in 1967 due to the expanding freeway systems.
-So officially Shed 1 no longer exists.
+Shed 1 was originally built in 1898 then, almost 40 years later it was torn-down in 1967 due to the expanding freeway systems.
+So officially Shed 1 no longer exists—it is currently the parking lot.

-Shed 4 does not resemble any of the large structured sheds and bares no mark or shed name on its frame.
-Shed 4 is the free stand-alone open air connecting structure that sits between Sheds 3 and 4; it is currently painted a rust orange it is considered a walking path between Shed 3 and Shed 5.
+Shed 4 does not resemble any of the large structured sheds and display no mark or shed name on its frame.
+Shed 4 is the free stand-alone open-air connecting structure that sits between Sheds 3 and 4; it is currently painted a rust orange it is considered a walking path between Shed 3 and Shed 5.

-This structure also bares no name or title.
+This structure also display’s no name or title.
 It is located at the northern end of the market.
 It is simply referred to as the section with the tall roof-top or high canopy, “you know, the area upfront with the raised sidewalk.”
-During Flower Day all sheds are crammed with flower and garden lovers.
+During Flower Day annual Event.

-(Shed 6 is located at the “northern end” of the market)
+(Shed 6 is located at the “northern end” of the market – Built 1966)

-There are a total of 5 official designated sheds left standing.
+There are a total of 5 official designated sheds.